sreejank/Abstract_Neural_Metamers/README.md

 data/hyperparams_<rules>.pkl: Hyperparameters for a particular task distribution.
 Add "_null" to use the metamer distribution.

 data/<rules>_sample.npy | data/<rules>_sample_starts.npy: Held-out test set for each task distribution (and the start tile location).
 Used in human experiments as well.

+data/gsp_4x4_full.npy | data/gsp_4x4_full_probs.npy: Boards produced from GSP experiments and their counts (how much they occured in the chain).

 data/performancedata.csv: Behavioral data of human and agent performance across all conditions (all abstractions, metamer/abstract conditions)